 Locations are used to identify logical and/or physical locations where SIP Entities reside.
 In the reference configuration, two Locations are specified:

-- Main The customer site containing System Manager, Session Manager, Communication Manager, the G450 Media Gateway, and telephones. - Common This site contains the Avaya SBCE.
+- Main The customer site containing System Manager, Session Manager, Communication Manager, the G450 Media Gateway, and telephones. - Common This site contains the Avaya SBCE as well as the IPTF access router.

 5.2.1 Main Location